sascha-pst/sascha-pst.github.io/_posts/2026-06-13-playingwithmud.md

 When it all becomes overwhelming I can't help but future plan.
 Will it be Kids Camp? or will I be supervising a tiny civilization with strong opinions about dragons, snack time, glitter, and whether a pinch pot can double as a swimming pool for a ceramic worm.

-Kids are natural ceramicists because they will don't overthink.
-I'll think, “Is this good?” a kid will ask, “Can I add spikes?”
-Much healthier question.
+Kids are natural ceramicists because they don't overthink.
+I'll think, “Is this good?” a kid will ask, “Can I add spikes?” - A much healthier question.

 My main teaching vocabulary will become: “Interesting choice,” "Be bold", or "How will it fire?".